rflynn/imgmin/README.txt

+$ git clone git@github.com:rflynn/imgmin.git

 Summary

     JPEG image files constitute a significant minority of total web traffic.
 JPEGs are binary files that do not benefit from existing standard (gzip) compression.
     Imgmin applies established best practices and statistical means to automatically optimize JPEG filesize for each unique image without sacrificing quality, resulting in significant site-wide latency reduction and bandwidth savings which improves user experience and saves money.

 The Problem

 Websites are composed of several standard components.
     HTML describes overall page content and organization CSS describes specific page layout and style Javascript allows interactive client-side programming
-	XML is used for data exchange such as RSS feeds
-	JPEG is a file format for photo-realistic images
+    XML is used for data exchange such as RSS feeds JPEG is a file format for photo-realistic images

 All but one of these component types are text-based.
 Text files can be automatically compressed by a webserver using gzip, which is supported by all